VirtualEngine/Lability/Readme.md

   * Adds Test-LabNodeConfiguration cmdlet to test a node's configuration.
   * Adds Invoke-LabNodeConfiguration to install Lability certificates and download required DSC resources.

+## Known Issues

+* When running Lability via the PowerShell ISE on Windows Server 2012 R2 with Windows 10 ADK installed, a `powershell_ise.exe - System Error` message is displayed.
+  * Windows 10/Server 2016 images are still successfully created and the error can safely be ignored.
+  * For better results, use PowerShell.exe instead.

 [__Lability__ image/logo attribution credit](https://openclipart.org/image/300px/svg_to_png/22734/papapishu-Lab-icon-1.png)